ibexa/documentation-developer/docs/api/rest_api_authentication.md

 Five authentication methods are currently supported: session (default), JWT, basic, OAuth and client certificate (SSL).

-Those methods can't be used at the same time.
+You can only use one of those methods at the same time.

 Using HTTPS for authenticated traffic is highly recommended.

-Other security related subjects can be consulted:
+For other security related subjects, see:

 - [Cross-origin requests](rest_api_usage.md#cross-origin-requests)
 - [`access_control`]([[= symfony_doc =]]/security/access_control.html)

 ## Session-based authentication

-This authentication method requires a Session cookie to be sent with each request.
+This authentication method requires a session cookie to be sent with each request.

-If this authentication method is used with a web browser, this session cookie is automatically available as soon as your visitor logs in.
+If you use this authentication method with a web browser, this session cookie is automatically available as soon as your visitor logs in.
 Add it as a cookie to your REST requests, and the user will be authenticated.

 Sessions are created to re-authenticate the user only (and perform authorization), not to hold session state in the service.
-Because of that, we regard this method as supporting AJAX-based applications even if it violates the principles of RESTful services.
+Because of that, you can use this method as supporting AJAX-based applications even if it violates the principles of RESTful services.

 ### Configuration

-Session is the default method and is already enabled; no configuration required.
-Notice that enabling whatever other method will disable session.
+Session is the default method and is already enabled, so no configuration required.
+Enabling any other method disables session.

 ### Usage examples

 You can create a session for a visitor even if they are not logged in by sending the **`POST`** request to `/user/sessions`.
-For logging out, use the **`DELETE`** request on the same resource.
+To log out, use the **`DELETE`** request on the same resource.

 #### Establishing a session